-A burrito, when made properly, is a beautiful thing.
+Is there any argument that can be made against the fact that a burrito, when made properly, is a beautiful thing?
+No, no there is not because it is as true a fact as that the sky is blue.
 Much like the Arquillian Galaxy that was contained in a pendant on Orion’s belt — yes, that is a Men in Black reference, and you’re welcome — a burrito has everything you could need or want in life.
 You’ve got your proteins, your dairy, your starches, and (the most important food group) your guacamole all wrapped in a wonderful, warm tortilla.

 With so much stuff contained within, though, an issue arises.
-How exactly do you get all of that stuff in there without the tortilla exploding like an alien hatching from inside and beginning its campaign against the world?
-A taco (or burrito) salad is great, but if one wants a salad, then one orders that.
+How exactly do you get all of that stuff in there without the tortilla exploding like an alien hatching from inside and beginning its campaign of world domination?
+A taco (or burrito) salad is great, but if one wants a salad, then one orders a salad.
 The goal for a burrito is that you get all of that goodness on the go.
 You should be able to hold it in your hand without the threat of spending 20 minutes in the bathroom cleaning salsa off your shirt.

-To achieve the perfect burrito, you need to know two things: Just how much stuff to put in and how to fold it so that it stays together.
+To achieve the perfect burrito, you need to know two things: just how much stuff to put in and how to fold it so that it stays together even after you take a few bites.
 If you’ve ever made a burrito yourself, you know what we’re talking about.
 You can’t just throw everything in there and hope for the best.
 If you do, you’re going to have a bad time.

 How to Make a Burrito

 - Starts with a 13-inch flour tortilla, the thinnest one you can get your hands on.

 - Add a 3.5-inch by 7-inch, 1-ounce slice of Monterey Jack cheese (the milder, the better).